 The Provost has the responsibility to identify any Unit Standards not in compliance with the University-wide standards contained in Section 10.110.
-The University Standards Committee shall work with units to bring the Unit Standards into compliance pursuant to Section 10.130 and following the guidelines in Section 10.120.
+The University Standards Committee shall work with units to bring the Unit Standards into compliance pursuant to Section 10.250 and following the guidelines in Section 10.120.
 Until those changes are made, the Unit Standards remain in force.
 Subsequent to the effective date of this contract, whenever University Standards as contained herein and Unit Standards conflict with each other, or are otherwise inconsistent with each other, in any aspect of this agreement, the University Standards shall control all interpretations and applications.
 University Standards shall be the minimum standards.
+Units may impose more stringent standards.